dotnet/dotnet-docker/README.sdk.md

 # About This Image

-This image contains the .NET Core SDK which is comprised of three parts:
+This image contains the .NET SDK which is comprised of three parts:

-1. .NET Core CLI
+1. .NET CLI
-1. .NET Core
+1. .NET runtime
 1. ASP.NET Core

 Use this image for your development process (developing, building and testing applications).